rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 After reading the last sections, you should be prepared for queries and mutations.
 Now it comes to using them in your React application.
 In this section, you will start to create a React application from scratch which will consume the GitHub GraphQL API.
 The application should be able to show open issues that are available in a GitHub repository.
 Basically the application is a simple issue tracker.
 Once again, if you don't have any experiences with React, jump over to [the Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react) to learn about it.
 Afterward, you should be well set up for the following section to use GraphQL in React.

-In this tutorial, there is no elaborated React setup.
+For this application, there is no elaborated React setup needed.
 You will simply use [create-react-app](https://github.com/facebook/create-react-app) to create your React application with zero-configuration.
 If you haven't installed it yet, you should install it with npm by typing the following instructions on the command line: `npm install -g create-react-app`.
 If you want to have an elaborated React setup instead, read up this [setup guide for using Webpack with React](https://www.robinwieruch.de/minimal-react-webpack-babel-setup/).

 Now, let's create the application with create-react-app.
 In your general projects folder, type the following instructions: